ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 The message is [Hello.eml](Hello.eml), and is similar to the infamous Nigerian prince scenario.

 Run the message with `spamassassin` and check email headers to validate sender authenticity.
+Also, read it carefully.

+After making your conclusions, you could ask ChatGPT what it thinks about the message.
+Remember to take it **with a grain of salt** whatever it is saying, and verify from true sources.

 > i.
 Will the message be delivered into the spam more likely because of the content rather than sending entity?